arkency/posts/posts/2015-03-24-how-to-store-large-files-on-mongodb.md

 I've presented how to [speed up saving data in MongoDB](http://blog.arkency.com/2015/03/why-saving-data-using-mongohq-takes-so-long/).
 In this article i will focus on how we can store these files.

 <!-- more -->

+Sometimes we want to store file first and parse it later.
+This is the case when you use async workers like Sidekiq.
+To workaround this problem you need to store the file somewhere.

 ##First solution: